nathanielrb/mu-skos-hierarchy/readme.md

 # mu-skos-hierarchy

-Gets a Skos concept hierarchy tree in JSON-API or JSON-LD format, as defined by `skos:broader` links and `skos:TopConcept`.
+Gets a Skos concept hierarchy tree in JSON-API or JSON-LD format.

+By default, it gets the hierarchy defined by `skos:broader` links and `skos:TopConcept`, but these are configurable.

 Additional properties can be included with the results, as defined in the configuration or specified in individual requests.